top of page

 Boothill Cemetery, Tascosa, Tx, 2024

 Two dozen graves dot this site, mostly gunfight victims, including those who fell in the notorious Big Fight.
-It got its name because it holds those who died with their boots on
+It got its name because it holds those who died with their boots on.
+Graves of Frank Valley, Fred Chilton, and Fred Leigh in the foreground.

 Photograph taken by Jody L. Slaughter